 Sticks ‘n’ Sushi Japanese food in East London.

-Is located in Crossrail Place, in East London, underneath the New Garden in the middle of Canary Wharf.
+This Japanese restaurant is located in Crossrail Place, in East London, underneath the New Garden in the middle of Canary Wharf.
 It is a Danish franchise making Japanese food for the past twenty two years.

 Jens and Kim Rahbek along with Thor Andersen founded the chain blending half-Danish and half-Japanese origins to brand a new cuisine.
 Sticks ‘N’ Sushi is well-known across the Nordic region for its unique and quality food and service.